-Once a week my husband and I try and rest.
-We set still and learn by listening to teachings, or we meditate on our weaknesses, our aspirations, and what we feel led to do with this life we have been given.
-This past Shabbat I watched Master Class and learned some valuable lessons from a man who makes movies I don’t watch, and songs I mostly don’t listen to.
+This past week, I watched Master Class and learned some valuable lessons from a man who sings songs I mostly don’t listen to.
 His name is Justin Timberlake.

 Master Class is about life lessons and what you learn along the way.
 We all have a story and we all can learn from each other.